 The film has some fun cameos from Joe DiMaggio, songwriter Harry Ruby, Ty Cobb, and Bing Crosby.
 Look for "Leave it to Beaver"'s Barbara Billingsley in a nonspeaking role as a hat check girl.
 "The Waltons"' Ellen Corby is here as an orphanage nun.
 Brown's direction is smart and understated.
 He wisely never shows the angels, and the audience gets to imagine what they look like from their description.
 To see the angels, you have to believe in them, maybe Brown is saying something bigger here.

-The 1951 original Angels In the Outfield (1951) - Clarence Brown is wonderful, smart, and funny.
+The 1951 original Angels in the Outfield is wonderful, smart, and funny.
 I highly recommend it. (* * * * *) out of five stars.